 Giant Damselfish, Microspathodon dorsalis

-The Giant Damselfish, Microspathodon dorsalis, whose common Spanish name is jaqueta gigante, is a member of a group of small, very colorful reef fishes found throughout the subtropical and tropical regions of the world’s oceans and is a member of the Damselfish or Pomacentridae Family, known collectively as castañetas and jaquetas in Mexico.
-There are 71 global members of the Microspathodon Genus of which one is found in Mexican waters of the Atlantic and two in Mexican waters of the Pacific.
+The Giant Damselfish, Microspathodon dorsalis, whose common Spanish name is jaqueta gigante, is a species in the family Pomacentridae, the Damselfish, known as castañetas and jaquetas in Mexico.
+Globally, there are only five species in the genus Microspathodon, of which three are found in Mexican waters, one in the Atlantic and two in the Pacific.

-The Giant Damselfish has a deep, oblong, thick, compressed body that has a depth that is 58 – 62% of standard length.
-They are a dark gray-blue with the head and anterior part of the body slightly lighter than the posterior part.
-The margins of the anal, caudal and soft dorsal fin have narrow white or light blue margins.
-Breeding males have very pale whitish coloration in the head and anterior part of the body.
-Juveniles are totally different in coloration being blue-gray with neon-blue marking on the face and fin boarders and a line of four blue spots above the lateral line.
-The heads are relatively small with a slanted long profile.
-The head has a small protrusible mouth that opens in the front with a single row of teeth.
-The anal fin has two spines and 13 or 14 rays; the caudal fin is lunate; the dorsal fin is singular and continuous with 12 spines and 13 or 14 rays, and they have 18 to 20 gill rakers on the lower arch.
-The anal, caudal and dorsal fins have pointed filamentous rear tips.
-The body is covered with large rough scales.
-The lateral line is incomplete and ends under the end of the dorsal fin base.
+The Giant Damselfish have deep oblong thick compressed bodies with a depth that is 58 – 62% of standard length.
+They are dark gray-blue in color with the head and anterior part of their body slightly lighter than the posterior part.
+The margins of their anal, caudal, and soft dorsal fins have narrow white or light blue margins.
+In breeding males, the head and anterior part of the body are pale white.
+Juveniles are totally different in color being blue-gray with neon-blue marking on their face and fin borders and a line of four blue spots above their lateral line.
+Their heads are relatively small with a slanted long profile and a small protrusible mouth that opens in the front with a single row of teeth.
+Their anal fin has two spines and 13 or 14 rays; their caudal fin is lunate; and their dorsal fin is singular and continuous with 12 spines and 13 or 14 rays.
+Their anal, caudal, and dorsal fins have pointed filamentous rear tips.
+They have 18 to 20 gill rakers on their lower arch.
+Their lateral line is incomplete and ends under the edge of their dorsal fin base.
+Their body is covered with large rough scales.

 The Giant Damselfish are exceedingly rare and of limited interest to most.
-They are a classic nibbler and difficult to hook.
+They are classic nibblers, thus difficult to hook.